 The specific entry requirements are minimum 30 ECTS-points within one or more of the following areas:

-- Economics (e.g. economic theory, microeconomics, macroeconomics, international economics, monetary economics)
+- Economics (economic theory, micro/macro economics, international economics, monetary economics and the like)

-- Finance (e.g. corporate finance, investment analysis, managerial finance, international finance, derivatives)
+- Finance (corporate finance, investment analysis, international finance, derivatives and the like)

 (4) The requirements for language skills are available on CBS’ homepage: cbs.dk/graduateadmission.

 (5) Standard assessments of a number of degrees from CBS or other universities are available on cbs.dk/graduateadmission.